mobamba1/SFIA/README.md

 ![Risk Assessment](images/RiskAssessment.PNG)
 https://docs.google.com/document/d/1Gjxqt4aygS_DBByJajkESILNK2yp-1UGWnnEPR8EmQc/edit

-# Testing: Coverage and Integration
+# Testing: Coverage (Unit Test) and Integration
 This is the test resuts of the results that were run in jenkins and the vm machine to see if the application is full functional.
 The dynamic test was done using Gunicorn to simulate multiple users.
 In the screenshot it shows 2 workers using the application simultaneously.
+The reason why the application was capable of reaching up to 94% coverage on unit testing was because every function in the pages of the application was tested.
+These included the buttons for the navigation, submit and deletion button.
+I also tested the input forms by using string varibles to be placed in them to simulate a real person's interaction with the application.
+Any test that has failed will be noted at the end of the test.
+As you can see on the screen shot it shows that it has passed all 12 test cases.
 ![Coverage](images/Coverage.PNG)
-The reason why the application was capable of reaching up to
 ![Dynamic Test](images/DynamicTest.PNG)

 # Known Issues: